Pumpkin Pie Thumbprint Cookies

 Substitutions

-• Pre-made pumpkin pie filling can be used to fill these cookies.
-Just omit adding anything to the pie filling and also remember that baking times may vary slightly.
+• Pre-made pumpkin pie filling can be used to fill these cookies instead of the homemade filling.
+Just remember that baking times may vary slightly.

 • If you do not have pumpkin pie spice for the filling, you can use cinnamon.